AzureIoTGBB/iot-edge-vision/docs/guidance.md

 Examples of manufacturers of Area Scan Cameras are [Basler](https://www.baslerweb.com/en/products/industrial-cameras/), [Teledyne Dalsa](https://www.teledynedalsa.com/en/home/), [Hamamatsu Corporation](https://www.hamamatsu.com/us/en/index.html?nfxsid=5ede4ac8e12e41591626440), [DataLogic](https://www.datalogic.com/), [Vieworks](https://vieworks.com/), and [Xenics](https://www.xenics.com/)

->

 #### Embedded Smart Camera

 This type of camera can use either a Area Scan or Line Scan Camera for the acquisition of the images, however, the Line Scan Smart Camera is rare.
 The main feature of this camera is that it not only acquires the image, but it can also process the image as they are a self-contained stand-alone system.
 They typically have either and RS232 or Ethernet port output, and this allows the Smart Cameras to be integrated directly into a PLC or other IIoT interfaces.

-TODO:  is the devkit an example?  do any of these run IoT Edge?  how do we integrate with them with Edge?
-What is 'output' on the serial/ethernet ports?

 Examples of manufacturers of Embedded Smart Cameras are  [Basler](https://www.baslerweb.com/en/products/industrial-cameras/), [Lesuze Electronics](https://www.leuze.com/en/usa/)

->

 #### Other camera features to consider